 Don’t be the person to spread the Delta variant to your family and friends, a simple test will help you protect the ones you love and make your community safer.

 If you do test positive and a PCR test confirms it, we can offer financial support when you self-isolate.
-We have increased the threshold on the scheme so that you can access funds if you earn up to £26,000 - full details here.
+We have increased the threshold on the scheme so that you can access funds if you earn up to £26,000.
 We can also provide other help and support; you can find out more here.

 Director of Public Health